ChuckJonas/bad-ass-salesforce-stack/README.md

 4. `f5` or launch `debug locally` configuration
 5. you may need to Enable [Allow Insecure Localhost](chrome://flags/#allow-insecure-localhost) again if it opens in a different instance of chrome

+## Upgrading to newer version of "BASS"

+Overtime, this project has gotten both simpler AND objectively better.

+Unfortunately upgrades are currently a very manual process.
+Over the many different enhancements:

+* configuration files have been changed & moved around
+* Low Value / High Complexity: features have been removed
+* build scripts have changed
+* configuration files have changed
+* npm dependencies have been upgraded/added/removed

+I admit, I haven't done a very good job of documenting these changes very well.
+My goal of keeping this everything as flexible as possible has also made it impossible to move parts of the configuration to upgradable packages.

+I've tried to go back and tag `Release` to give a sense of breaking changes, but it's very incomplete.

+### Things to consider when upgrading

+* Most changes have happened in the following areas:
+  * `package.json` (particularly the `scripts` & `config` sections)
+  * `webpack.config.ts`
+  * `tsconfig.json`

+For these files, it's best to first identify any customization of your own and then try to merge them into the latest version from `B.A.S.S.`.

+* Lots of files have been moved around.
+In particular:
+  * many files have been moved to `config` folder.
+  * `src` has been renamed to `app`

+* Features & dependencies have been removed.
+Examples:
+  * there is no longer an `local` mode as it no longer has any advantages over using `Localhost assets on salesforce`
+  * Redux was removed from the core of this project
+  * Replaced `awesome-typescript-loader` with babel
+  * self-signed cert generation script has been removed (manual instructions are in `config/cert`)

+* Runtime dependencies have been upgraded to the latest and greatest.
+Which likely means breaking changes in these libraries:
+  * react
+  * antd
+  * ts-force

+In most cases you should just be able to continue using your runtime library versions with the latest version of `B.A.S.S.`.

 ## OTHER USEFUL STUFF

 ### vscode